niallo/gumshoe/README.md

 As shown above, rules are merely objects with some properties.
 Gumshoe provides a set of special, reserved property names which are evaluated as predicates:

-- `filename`: This is the filename relative to the `baseDir` to look for
+- `filename`: This is the filename relative to the `baseDir` to look for.
+Each rule must have a `filename` property or Gumshoe will complain.
-- `grep`: `filename` must exist AND content must match the regular expression provided as value to `grep`
+- `grep`: `filename` must exist and content must match the regular expression provided as value to `grep`
 - `exists`: Boolean value. `true` means `filename` must exist, `false` means `filename` must not exist.
 This does not care what kind of file it is.

 When a rule succeeds and is matched, it is copied with all properties except